tashfiahoque/Buy-Knowledge/README.md

+BUY KNOWLEDGE - A book selling MERN stack site

+Authenticated User can buy books and check their order list.

+Admin can add, manage books.

-This react app focused on storing data to mongodb using firebase authentication.
+Focused on storing data to mongodb using firebase authentication.

-This app made with boostrap,react-router,firebase-authentication,mongodb.
+Made with boostrap,react-router,firebase-authentication,mongodb.

-This is also deployed using heroku storing and firebase hosting.
+Deployed using heroku storing and firebase hosting.